LiaScript/docs/README.md

     --{{0}}--
 Similar to `HTML`, it is also possible to return LiaScript content as a simple string, which is then parsed and its result gets displayed.
 In this example, for the formula, the backslash has to be escaped instead of escaping the `\f`, which does not make sense.
-The `run-once` option can be set to prevent the script from recalculating and thus reparsing the result again and again.
+The `run-once` option can be set to prevent the script from recalculating and thus re-parsing the result again and again.
 When this option is set, the execution is done only once, and the result is statically stored within LiaScript.

 ``` html
 <script run-once>"LIASCRIPT: $$\\frac{1}{x} = 0$$"</script>